gmc-code/PC-microbit-micropython/docs/lessons2/music.rst

             .. tab-item:: Q2

-                Starting with C in octave 4, play the next 6 notes that are each one semitone higher htan the previous note.
+                Starting with C in octave 4, play the next 6 notes that are each one semitone higher than the previous note.
 Use sharps as needed.

                 .. code-block:: python